 Don’t have a vacuum or don’t want to use a vacuum?
 No problem!
 Champion Supplies offers a high-quality, high-performance electrostatic Old Fashioned Dust Mop that is fantastic at picking up dirt and dust from any floor surface.
 Not to mention, no dusting chemicals are required!
 Just mop the floor, step outside, shake, and you’re done!

 Vinyl flooring doesn’t take well to hard scrubbing.
 It’s nothing but futile efforts.
 Only use a soft washcloth to remove dirt and stains from your vinyl flooring.
-You’ll be shocked how effective a mild scrub, mop, and the right cleaning solution can be on the toughest stains.
-I’ll feed you details of the suitable materials later in this guide.
+You’ll be shocked at how effective a mild scrub, mop, and the right cleaning solution can be on the toughest stains.

 Aren’t All Cleaning Products Safe for Vinyl Planks?

-Well, I have tried a range of cleaning products, and I’m here to tell you that some mops are better than the others.
-Similarly, there are cleaning agents that are better than the others.
+Well, we have tried a range of cleaning products, and we’re here to tell you that some mops are better than others.
+Similarly, there are cleaning agents that are better than others.
 Some cleaning agents are entirely toxic for your vinyl floors due to the harsh chemicals used in their formulation.

 There are a variety of commercial agents used in cleaning vinyl out there.
 Some everyday household items like baking soda and vinegar can also be used to clean vinyl flooring.
 This read is a guide on the safest product you can use.
-But before I go into the best thing to clean vinyl plank flooring with, we’d like to share my take on the most common vinyl cleaning products.
+Before we go into the best thing to clean vinyl plank flooring with, we’d like to share our take on the most common vinyl cleaning products.

 Baking Soda and Vinegar

 Sprinkle baking soda on your floor, lightly scrub with a soft wet sponge, and you can get many stains off a vinyl floor – be it plank or tile floor.
-But how tough can baking soda go on vinyl planks?
-And there’s vinegar, another standard go-to for cleaning.
+How tough can baking soda be on vinyl planks?
+There’s also vinegar, another standard go-to for cleaning.
 It works on mirrors, laminate countertops, ceramic sinks and toilets, vinyl tile, and of course, vinyl plank floors.
-However, vinegar and water solution mostly works for mild stains.
+However, vinegar and water solutions mostly work just for mild stains.
 It can’t give you the perfectly clean result you need.
 Besides, it is highly acidic.
 So, using it frequently can dull or even damage the finish on your planks.

 “How about I combine them both?”
 By all means, you can.
 There are different ways to clean vinyl plank with these two items.
 Combine the right amounts of vinegar and baking soda, and you can indeed scrub off some stains.
 But again, how effective is your mixture on removing tough stains and how might it damage your floor?

-I am big on DIYs; they give you the chance to create your art.
-However, that precious vinyl floor is not something you want to experiment with.
-Did I tell you vinyl floors are not repairable?
+That precious vinyl floor is not something you want to experiment with.
+Did we mention vinyl floors are not repairable?
 Unlike wood floors, once your luxury vinyl flooring is ruined, that’s the end of it.
 So, to enhance the life of your floor, cut off the penny-pinching habit and invest in the proper cleaning solutions.

 Commercial Cleaning Products